About the Office

-The OCME provides CME to a local, regional, national, and international audience of physicians, including WFBMC employees and WFSM alumni.
+The OCME provides CME to a local, regional, national, and international audience of physicians, including WFBH employees and WFSM alumni.
 Recognizing the importance of the multidisciplinary health care team and its effectiveness on improved patient care and safety, the OCME promotes its CME activities to other health care providers and encourages their active participation.

 Type of Activities:

 The OCME provides a wide range of learning opportunities including, but not limited to:

 - Enduring materials, including live and archived web-based activities;

 - Tumor boards;